ppy/osu-wiki/wiki/Help_Centre/en.md

 We are considering extra 'score reset' purchases from the osu!store for the truly hardcore players who wish nothing but perfection in their stats, but as it currently stands, we cannot wipe an account's statistics for you.

-This doesn't mean you can make a new account to do the same thing, either!
-Having multiple accounts is strongly frowned upon in our community and we will disable any such accounts that are brought to our attention.
+This does not mean that you can make a new account to do the same thing, either!
+Having multiple accounts is strongly frowned upon (and against the rules) in our community and we will disable any such accounts that are brought to our attention.

 #### Can I play on a computer that another osu! user has used before?

 **Yes, absolutely.
-This includes shared PCs like netcafes or PC bangs.**
+This includes shared PCs like netcafes or PC bangs.
+Just so long as…**

-So long as you are playing on only your own account, you can play osu! anywhere.
+Just so long as you are playing on only your own account; you can play osu! anywhere, you just have to sign-in

-If you are playing from a public place, make sure to keep a close eye on your account security.
-Shared computers are often prime targets for malicious software.
+If you are playing from a public place, make sure to keep a close eye on your account security; shared computers are often prime targets for malicious software.

-#### Can I get a list of all maps I've played or downloaded?
+#### Can I get a list of all the maps I've ever played or downloaded?

-**You can see all maps you've played on the website.**
+**You can see all the maps you've played on the website.**

-**If you have an active supporter tag**, you can see all maps you have submitted a score on by going in the Beatmap section, then clicking the "Ranked (played)" filter.
+**If you have an active supporter tag**, you can see all maps you have submitted a score on by going to the Beatmap section, then clicking the "Ranked (played)" filter.
 Alternatively, you can use [this link](https://osu.ppy.sh/p/beatmaplist?m=-1&r=7&g=0&la=0&ra=) to access the filtered page directly.

 On the new website, this filter can be found by clicking "more search options" on the [beatmap list page](https://osu.ppy.sh/beatmapsets) then "Played" in the "PLAYED" section.
 Alternatively, you can use [this link](https://osu.ppy.sh/beatmapsets?played=played) to access the filtered page directly.

-Unfortunately, we do not keep track of all maps a user has downloaded, so it is impossible to get a list of them.
-The closest you could be to it would be using the aforementioned filter to recover at least the maps you've played before.
+Unfortunately, we do not keep track of all maps a user has downloaded, so it is impossible to get a definitive list of them.
+The closest you could get to it would be using the aforementioned filter to recover at least the maps you've played before.

 ---